kubeshop/testkube/docs/executor-gradle.md

   - gradle/integrationTest
 ```

-As we can notice there are several types, Gradle excutor handle second part after `/` like task name, so `gradle/test` will run `gradle test` and so on.
+As we can see, there are several types.
+The Gradle executor handles the second part after `/` as a task name, so `gradle/test` will run `gradle test` and so on.

 Instead of `project` which is generic one and force you to pass additional argument during test execution
 e.g.